 Primary biodegradation of LAS results in the formation of sulfophenyl carboxylates (SPCs) as intermediates, with a corresponding loss of aquatic toxicity.
-Further biodegradation involves cleavage of the aromatic ring and the complete conversion of LAS and SPCs into inorganic substances.
-SPCs are not persistent and have toxicities lower than that of the LAS by several orders of magnitude.23
+Further biodegradation involves cleavage of the aromatic ring and the

 Benzenesulfonic Acid, C10-13 Alkyl Derivs., Sodium Salt was assigned a score of LOW for carcinogenicity based on adequate studies with negative evidence, no structural alerts, and being Not Classified per GHS.